-I impulsively bought a ticket to Barcelona after planning my visit to Scotland.
+I impulsively bought a ticket to Barcelona after planning my visit to Edinburgh.
 It ended up being the highlight of my entire trip!
 Prior to Barcelona, I hadn’t traveled alone since I studied abroad in Madrid.
-I picked Barcelona primarily because I studied abroad in Spain and I had an unforgettable experience.
+I picked Barcelona primarily because I studied abroad in Spain and had an unforgettable experience.
 I also picked this destination because I was familiar with the culture.
 After this experience, I’m now enthusiastic about the idea of doing more solo trips!

 These are some of the things I learned about traveling alone: